larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 censorship of legitimate participation.
 This potential risk is mitigated in eight ways:

-1. {{prod}} requires the moderator team to first establish processes and procedures that are intended to apply uniformly across the IETF.
+1. {{prod}} requires the moderator team to first establish processes that are intended to apply uniformly across the IETF.
 2. {{genphil}} explicitly states that viewpoints outside the rough consensus are not in and of themselves disruptive.
 3. {{prod}} provides transparency by requiring that moderation actions